 With a gorgeous pool to enjoy on warm days and a rooftop terrace with a bar, there are plenty of common areas to mingle and meet fellow travelers.

-The rooms are beautifully decorated, whether private or dorm, and give you that traditional riad feel (with a hostel pricetag!).
+The rooms are beautifully decorated, whether private or dorm, and give you that traditional Marrakech riad feel (but with a hostel pricetag!).

 Luxe For Less: Riad Laly

 This gorgeous, unique boutique riad has serious design vibes and is surprisingly inexpensive given its beauty – Riad Laly is on the cheaper side of this price range!

 Each room is different, but the interior design is on point everywhere.
 Some rooms have decorative doors as headboards, gorgeous Moroccan lamps which cast intriguing shadow patterns everywhere, beautiful throw pillows – you get the idea.